jethro-swan/openmoney-api/README.md

 ### PLEASE NOTE:

-The installation has been tested on Ubuntu 19.10 and 20.04.
+The installation has been tested on Ubuntu 19.10.

+Ubuntu 20.04 lacks _docker-ce_ at this point.
+The installation remains to be tested with _docker.io_ substituted.

 Installation on Ubuntu 18.04 or 16.04 no longer works without much wailing and gnashing of teeth (for which evolving nodegremlins appear to be to blame).